 ...

 an ordered series of date columns (i.e. the most important date to be considered first).
+Earlier columns take precedence in case of ties.

 period_start, period_end